mdx-dev/intern-goals/code_challenges/alpha_challenges/the_basics.md

 What would happen here and why?
 How should I change this code to get an output of 14?

 **Answer 6:**
+A syntax error will occur because a string and a integer is not the same type of variable to be added together.
+By Removing the qoutes on the 4 to make it a integer instead to get a output of 14.

 ## Question 7